zxc916684603/ecs/intl.en-US/User Guide/Security groups/Add security group rules.md

         |Address field access|Use the IP or CIDR block format such as 10.0.0.0 or 192.168.0.0/24.
 Only IPv4 addresses are supported.
 0.0.0.0/0 indicates all IP addresses.|
         |Security group access|Only for intranet access.
 Authorize the instances in a security group under your account or another account to access the instances in this security group.        -   Authorize this account: Select a security group under your account.
 Both security groups must be in the same VPC.
         -   Authorize another account: Enter the target security group ID and the account ID.
 On the **Account Management** \> **Security Settings**, you can obtain the account ID.
-For VPC network instances, security group access works for private IP addresses only.
+For VPC-Connected network instances, security group access works for private IP addresses only.
 If you want to authorize Internet IP address access, use address field access.|

         **Note:** To guarantee the security of your instance, when you are configuring an intranet inbound rule for a classic network-connected security group, **Security Group Access** is the top priority for **Authorization Type**.
 If  you select **Address Field Access**, and you want to type an IP address in the CIDR format, type an IP address in the format of a.b.c.d/32.
 Only 32 is the valid CIDR prefix.